Component shortcodes

 - Paragraph and code blocks are even easier

-But all is not lost.
+There is a solution though.
 Since you can still nest other shortcodes as paired shortcode content, you can use 11ty's handy renderTemplate

 like so: